 Several hypotheses are now advanced.
 In addition to a possible permanent exhibition and information boards throughout the visit, some believe that the best way to make this valley a monument of reconciliation of the people would be to remove the totalitarian aspects.
 Starting with the gigantic cross of 200 tons or the walls adorned with menacing statues of archangels and scenes inspired by the Biblical Apocalypse.
 “Quite an icy style,” says Christophe Barret.

-An independent think tank, composed of experts and architects from around the world, proposed last spring to “rethink” the site in a federating spirit.
-“There is no information on the forced labor by prisoners of war or on the fallen from the Republican side who have been transferred from the mass graves without the consent of their families,” urban planner Elizabeth Sikiaridi, initiator of the Deep Space think tank project, told Franceinfo.
+Last spring, an independent think tank, composed of experts and architects from around the world, proposed to “rethink” the site in a federating spirit.
+“There is no information on the forced labor by prisoners of war or on the fallen from the Republican side who have been transferred from the mass graves without their families’ consent,” urban planner Elizabeth Sikiaridi, initiator of the Deep Space think tank project, told Franceinfo.

 This is one of the many questions to which the new reconciliation commission set up by Pedro Sanchez will have to answer.
-Meanwhile, fascist activists and other tourists are not allowed to visit the controversial monument.
-And this for an indefinite period after the exhumation of the body of Franco.
+Meanwhile, fascist activists and other tourists are not allowed to visit the controversial monument for an indefinite period after the exhumation of the body of Franco.

 They can nevertheless console themselves with the Escurial located a few kilometers away.
 Much less megalomaniac and monumental than the Valle de los Caídos, this monument of the Renaissance classified Unesco World Cultural Heritage houses the tomb of Charles V, the sovereign to the empire on which the sun never set.